-Request: Amend the Champaign County Zoning Ordinance as follows:
+Request: Amend the Champaign County Zoning Ordinance as follows, per revisions dated October 14, 2021:

-- 1. Amend Section 3.0 Definitions by adding a definition for "apiary", "beekeeping", "honey bee", "nucleus colony" and other related terms. - 2.
-Add footnote 29 to Section 5.2 Table of Authorized Principal Uses for "AGRICULTURE" for the R-1, R-2, and R-3 Districts, that indicates that beekeeping shall be authorized per the requirements of Section 7.8. - 3.
-Add footnote 30 to Section 5.2 Table of Authorized Principal Uses for "AGRICULTURE" for the R-4 and R-5 Districts, that indicates that beekeeping is not an authorized USE in the R-4 and R-5 DISTRICTS. - 4.
-Add new Section 7.8 Beekeeping in the R-1, R-2, and R-3 Districts, with new requirements including but not limited to the following: - A. Beekeeping shall be authorized only as a home occupation and shall be authorized by a Zoning Use Permit. - B. All beekeeping shall be in compliance with the State of Illinois Bees and Apiaries Act and all beehives and/or nucleus colony shall be registered with the Illinois Department of Agriculture - C. Beekeeping shall be in compliance with the Champaign County Nuisance Ordinance. - D. Add a limit on the number of beehives that may be kept on a lot based on the area of the lot as follows: - (1) On a lot with no more than 10,000 square feet of area there shall be no more than three beehives and for each additional 10,000 square feet of lot area there may be one additional beehive; and - (2) One nucleus colony shall be allowed for each authorized beehive provided that the nucleus colony is moved or combined with an authorized colony within 30 days; and
+1. Amend Section 3.0 Definitions by adding a definition for "apiary", "beekeeping", "honey bee", "nucleus colony" and other related terms.

+- 2. Add footnote 29 to Section 5.2 Table of Authorized Principal Uses for "AGRICULTURE" for the R-1, R-2, and R-3 Districts, and on LOTS with SINGLE or TWO-FAMILY DWELLINGS in the R-4 DISTRICT that indicates that beekeeping shall be authorized per the requirements of Section 7.8. - 3.
+Add footnote 30 to Section 5.2 Table of Authorized Principal Uses for "AGRICULTURE" for the R-4 and R-5 Districts, that indicates that beekeeping is not an authorized USE in the R-4 DISTRICT on LOTS with MULTI-FAMILY DWELLINGS and in the R-5 DISTRICT. - 4.
+Add new Section 7.8 Beekeeping in the R-1, R-2, and R-3 Districts and on LOTS with SINGLE or TWO-FAMILY DWELLINGS in the R-4 DISTRICT, with new requirements including but not limited to the following: - A. Beekeeping shall be authorized only as a home occupation and shall be authorized by a Zoning Use Permit, with the following exceptions made to the requirements in Section 7.1.1: - 1.
+The limitations on non-resident, non-family employees in Section 7.1.1A. notwithstanding, there are no limits on the number of employees that may be present or on the hours that employees may be present on the APIARY LOT. - 2.
+The requirements of Section 7.1.1B. notwithstanding, BEEKEEPING activities may be conducted outdoors on the APIARY LOT. - 3.
+Smoking used to calm HONEY BEES during APIARY activities shall not constitute a violation of Section 7.1.1G.